Where are you located?

 I am located in Central North Carolina, so my times will always be in EST.

-Occasionally I will open up a limited number of spots here on my website, usually every other month.
+Occasionally I will open up a limited number of spots here on my website, usually every 2-4 months.
 The listing acts as a deposit and the remainder of the payment is due upon completion.
 Turn-around time is 8-12 weeks.
 I recommend signing up for my newsletter to be sure you are aware when they are opening up - they usually fill up quickly!